qlik-oss/core-orchestration/README.md

 ## Licensing

-Since QIX Engine runs under a license model, the examples require this configuration to be done.
+Since QIX Engine runs under a license model, the examples require licensing configuration to be done.
 It should be clear in each example, and with the information provided below, how to do this.

 **NOTE**: The examples do not yet contain these configuration options since QIX Engine does not yet support it.
 Examples will be updated as soon as this becomes available.